Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-❌ Brand recognition across AI systems couldn’t be confirmed
+❌ Brand recognition couldn’t be confirmed

 What we saw